cesdag/Canon-Project/Introduction.md

-That the benefits of opening up to trade are subject to discussion, is becoming increasingly clear with controversy arising around free trade agreements such as TTIP, CETA and TPP in the US.
+That the benefits of opening up to trade are subject to discussion, is becoming increasingly clear with controversy arising around free trade agreements such as TTIP, CETA in Europe, and TPP in the US.
 While elementary economic theory is quite clear in stating that free trade is good for everyone, if only to increase economic efficiency.
 But as with any theory, the question should be asked whether this can actually be observed in practice.
 Perhaps more sophisticated theories might better capture the